List of television series canceled before airing an episode: T

-This sitcom starred Jessica Capshaw as a formerly overweight woman who was struggling to commit herself to a healthier lifestyle – over the objections of her still-overweight family and friends.
+This sitcom starred Jessica Capshaw as a formerly overweight woman who was struggling to commit herself to a healthier lifestyle amid the objections of her still-overweight family and friends.
 Six episodes were produced as a midseason replacement for NBC's 2005–06 season, but none were aired.
 Due to the premature cancellation, Saturday Night Live cast member Chris Parnell and writer Paula Pell returned to working on SNL.